 |Smoker||£300,000 of level term life insurance over 25 years||£30,000 of annual family income benefit over 25 years|

-Additional insurances for dads to think about
+Additional insurance for dads to think about

-Take a look at these illness insurances:
+Take a look at these illness insurance options:

 Free life cover for dads

 |Aviva free parent life cover||Post Office free parent life cover